 Some people prefer wooden hoops for this reason, as bamboo hoops often warp.
-That being said, I’m a bamboo-lover and this particular brand [link] that I buy from Amazon is pretty darn good!
+That being said, for cost-effective hoops I’m a bamboo-lover and some that you can buy from Amazon are pretty darn good!

 If you’re looking for a more premium wooden hoop, I would absolutely recommend the Elbesee hoops.
 These hoops are super popular amongst the embroidery community for their quality and price, and they have a bit of a classier look than the generic bamboo hoops.

 2. Good quality fabric

 Using the right fabric is another must-have if you want to get into embroidery.
 Most beginners tend to use aida, the well-known cross-stitch fabric, because it is a very accessibly fabric that some people actually associate with embroidery.

 However, due to the count of the fabric, it actually isn’t the best option for embroidery.
 It can result in your finished pieces looking almost pixelated like cross-stitch, rather than being more ‘free’, like modern embroidery is supposed to be.

 I would absolutely recommend using a fabric that is tightly woven and an even weave.
 My favourite options are 100% cotton or linen, Kauffman Essex Cotton-Linen Blend, or calico fabric.
 As the weave is much tighter on this type of fabric, you can be much more precise when you embroider, meaning you can follow the pattern or design you are stitching much more closely.

 Basically, you will have a better experience with embroidery if you are using the right type of supplies!